laurel-thomson/UNLScheduling/README.md

 This is a scheduling application created for Dr. Josh Brummer from the University of Nebraska, Lincoln Mathematics Department.
 The purpose of the web app is to streamline the process of scheduling students to work in the UNL Math Resource Center.
 The website allows students to mark their availability and scheduling preferences for each time slot in the resource center.
-Teachers can then view a master scheduling list, where each time slots contains all of the students that have marked that time slots as "available".
+Teachers can then view a master scheduling list, where each time slot contains all of the students that have marked that time slot as "available".
 The teacher can then select which student(s) to schedule for the particular time slot.
 Once the teacher releases the schedule, students are able to view the published schedule.